Frequently Asked Questions

-Here are some Frequently Asked Questions (FAQs).
+Here are some Frequently Asked Questions (FAQs) about our printing service.
 If you have a specific question that is not addressed in this section, please contact Technical Support.

 Printing costs are based on materials and labour.
 Offset printing requires the making of film and plates, setting up the press for the particular image, ink colour, size and type of paper being printed and washing up the press to make-ready for the next job.
 To print additional images while the press is set up for your custom job is only a matter of a small amount of press time and additional paper.
 Print-on-demand or digital printing has brought the cost of short-run printing down by eliminating the cost of film and plates, and reducing set-up times, although some set-up charges such as file handling still apply.